vaibhav-karnwal/Flutter-Documentation/README.md

 ## Scaffold Widget

 Scaffold Widget is gona allow us to implement a basic layout for our App.
-It helps us to setup a nav bar on the top of our App and some floating buttons like Textbutton, Flatbutton and many more.
+It helps us to setup a appBar on the top of our App and some FloatingActionButtons like Textbutton, Flatbutton and many more.
 What we gona do is
 * first remove all the stuff after home:
 * then write Scaffold() after it.